-In a direct digital marketing channel potential customers get directly to your product.
+In a direct digital marketing channel, potential customers get directly to your product.
 Some examples include:

-- Customer base: an existing set of customers with whom you have direct contact.
+An existing set of customers with whom you have direct contact.

-- Email list: a list of contacts built over the years which you can contact directly.
+A list of contacts built over the years which you can contact directly.

-In that case, when content is out it will reach directly those contacts.
+In that case, when content is out, it will reach those contacts directly.